 Clearly some job roles will more easily accommodate this freedom e.g. sales roles traditionally have a large degree of autonomy they are set targets and are typically lightly supervised.
 Whereas operational roles can be more challenging as they are often prescribed by detailed processes.
 It is more challenging, but not impossible, to introduce agile working into operational roles.

-Differences between Agile Working and Flexible Working
+How Agile Working is different from Remote Working and Flexible Working

 Flexible Working is generally regarded as largely a benefit to employees.
 Indeed the definition on the Gov.uk site is skewed in favour of employees “Flexible working is a way of working that suits an employee’s needs”.
 However, when implemented well Agile Working should provide benefits for both employers and employees.This is another way of defining Agile Working.